Skip to contents

 transitionTypes <- data.frame(Name = c("Fire", "Harvest", "Succession"),

-ID = c(1, 2, 3))
+Id = c(1, 2, 3))

-# Save transitionTypes R data frame to a SyncroSim Datasheet
+# Save transitionTypes R data frame to a SyncroSim datasheet

 saveDatasheet(myProject, transitionTypes, "stsim_TransitionType", force = TRUE)